GET 10% OFF EYEGLASSES WITH EVERY EYE EXAM

 - Glaucoma screening and co-management (including ocular pressure testing)

 - Cataract evaluation and diagnosis

 - Eyelid eyelash assessment, as well as assessing the skin immediately around the eyes

 - If you are unwell, have a fever or are exhibiting any signs of a cold, please call us to reschedule your appointment (eye exam or eyewear consult etc.).
 We want everyone to be safe and healthy!

 - All staff will be wearing a face mask and the necessary protective equipment when they are working with you.

 - A sanitizing station will be at the entrance of the store for you to clean your hands.
-This is mandatory when you enter the office.

 - Everyone coming in is required to wear a face mask.
 You can wear a hand-made one or a surgical one.
 If you do not have a face mask, we will provide one for you.

 - Between each patient the examination rooms, including optical instruments, surfaces, and chairs, will be disinfected and sanitized.